-Only currently running projects or those that ended less than a year ago will be shown.
+Only currently running projects or those where publications are still in preparation or those that ended less than a year ago will be shown.
 The entries are sorted alphabetically.

-- Physical activity and health equity: Primary prevention for healthy ageing (AEQUIPA)
+- Physical activity and health equity: Primary prevention for healthy ageing (AEQUIPA I)

 - Understanding the practice and developing a theory of welfare bricolage (UPWEB)